farhanprasla10/challenges/README.md

 # challenges

-This challenges are useful to understand image-blur, linked and some basic challenges.
+This challenges are useful to understand image-blur, linked and some basic challenges like:

+Foobar challenges

+Ordinal challenges